Nsima/Nsima/README.md

 ### Abeg, Abeg, Abeg... 😒

 My name is George, my friends call me Nsima (NNN-SEA-MA).
 I am Software Developer.
-I tinkered with programming in the earlier stages of my life I went to a University to study Law and I dropped out now I'm a developer who is constantly curious.
+I tinkered with programming in the earlier stages of my life I went to a University to study Law now I'm a developer who is constantly curious.

 > I am looking for friends with as much experience and enthusiasm in Front-End technology to work on a shitty  project, please email me if you are interested.